Rapptz/discord.py/docs/guide/interactions/views.rst

 Designing a Persistent View
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To start off we need to class to represent the view, again like above we'll create a
+To start off, we need to create a class to represent the view, which we'll achieve by creating a
 subclass of :class:`~discord.ui.View`.
 In that class we need a :class:`~discord.ui.Select` component,
 which is a dropdown menu using the :func:`@select <discord.ui.select>` decorator.
 We can set some
 placeholder text for the dropdown menu and set both the minimum and maximum number of elements
 a user can select to `1`.

-To start out our code might look like this:
+To start out, our code might look like this:

 .. code-block:: python